HetPatel-0209/AuraMatrix/README.md

 ## 🤔 What's AuraMatrix?

-AuraMatrix is a web-based tool that analyzes personality traits using super-smart AI magic.
+AuraMatrix is a web-based tool that analyzes personality traits using AI.
 It started as a fun experiment for **Gyanotsav-2025** and turned into a full-blown **production-ready project**! 🌍✨

 Our goal?
 Make AI-powered personality analysis **fun, engaging, and insightful**! 🎭